Have your home-based aged care needs changed?

 That’s understandable, given there is a set amount of support available with government-funded services… but this is always changing!

 There aren’t any automatic updates to your suite of home care services.
 But there is a provision to adjust your home care services to your changing needs.

 Did you know most self-managed home care package providers will cover the cost of a Holistic Aged Care Assessment carried out by Empower Aged Care?
 Clients who self-manage their home care package may miss out on a comprehensive in-home assessment of their needs by a health professional.
 Book now so we can make sure you are making the most of your funding and are linked to the right services for your needs.

 How home care services can be changed to suit changing needs

 Richard had an ACAS assessment via My Aged Care in 2018 and he was approved for residential and respite care in an aged care facility.
 No approvals were granted for home care services at that time.
-Jan receives some cleaning assistance from the local council, but doesn’t have any other support.
-Their daughter Alice assists as much as she can, but is also running a small business.
+Jan received some cleaning assistance from the local council, but didn’t have any other support.
+Their daughter Alice assisted as much as she could, but was also running a small business.

 With Richard’s consent, we met with Jan and her daughter Alice to advise on the best action.

 1. We arranged an ACAS review for a home care package and for home care services under the CHSP program, including:

 - In-home respite (a carer to be with Richard at home so Jan could have a break)

 - Podiatry (could also be covered under a GP care plan)